CutmanMike/gvhre/Traits.md

 ## ACS

 Your traits need to also be registered via an ACS open script, but this is covered in [Classes.md](Classes.md) as you can register your class at the same time.

+## Next Steps

+Now that you've got a trait inventory item ready, it's time to decide how your class should use this trait.
+You can do something basic such as doing an A_JumpIfInventory to check if a player owns Trait_(TRAIT NAME HERE) to perform an alternative action, or use a TriggeredTrait to execute an ACS script that does all the work.

+How many traits you design is up to you.
+However, as noted in [Classes.md](Classes.md), if a round starts and there are no more traits avaiable to offer any existing class, no more traits will be offered for that match.
+You should try to strive for at least **10** traits per class, as that covers the possibility of both teams winning two rounds, thus 5 x 2 traits being offered.
+GVH:RE currently has 11 traits for each of the base classes for variety, but feel free to make even more if you're feeling extra creative!